Autopsy: Smoke inhalation killed Springdale man

-SPRINGDALE -- The Police Department has reported Benton Luther, 36, died of smoke inhalation in a car fire June 14 at 2011 Collins.
+SPRINGDALE -- Benton Luther, 36, died of smoke inhalation in a car fire June 14 at 2011 Collins Ave., the Police Department reported Monday.

 An autopsy by the Arkansas Medical Examiner's office found no evidence of a crime, said Police Capt.
 Jeff Taylor.